 The motherboard is shipped inside a cardboard-based packing box.

-Z490 AORUS PRO AX is printed showing the model of the motherboard in question.
+Z490 AORUS PRO Review is printed showing the model of the motherboard in question.
 The motherboard supports the Intel Z490 chipset on 10th generation Core i CPUs on the LGA1200 socket.

 There is a picture of the motherboard along with the diagram of the rear IO panel.
 The motherboard is using 12+1 Phases Digital VRM Solution with DrMOS cooled by advanced thermal design using Fins-Array II with pre-applied 5 W/mK LAIRD thermal pads.
 Other features are also highlighted.
 The major specifications of the motherboard are printed in a tabular format.